 In the literature, many equivalence notions have been defined for process models.
-Most equivalence notions focus on the dynamics of the model and not on the syntactical structure (e.g., trace equivalence and bisimulation [1, 11, 13]).
+Most equivalence notions focus on the dynamics of the model and not on the syntactical structure (e.g., trace equivalence and bisimulation [1, 19, 26]).

-This paper uses Petri nets as a theoretical foundation [16].
-In [15] an overview is given of equivalence notions in the context of Petri nets.
-See also [5] for more discussions on equivalence in the context of nets.
+This paper uses Petri nets as a theoretical foundation [14, 22, 29].
+In [28] an overview is given of equivalence notions in the context of Petri nets.
+See also [10] for more discussions on equivalence in the context of nets.
 Most authors translate a Petri net to a transition system to give it semantics.
 However, there are also authors that emphasize the true-concurrency aspects when giving Petri nets semantics.
-For example, in [7] the well-known concept of occurrence nets (also named runs) are used to reason about the semantics of Petri nets.
+For example, in [13] the well-known concept of occurrence nets (also named runs) are used to reason about the semantics of Petri nets.

 Any model with formal/executable semantics (including Petri nets) can be translated to a (possibly infinite) transition system.
 If we consider transition systems, many notions of equivalence have been identified.
 The weakest notion considered is trace equivalence: two process models are considered equivalent if the sets of traces they can execute are identical.
 Trace equivalence has two problems: (1) the set of traces may be infinite and (2) trace equivalence does not capture the moment of choice.
 The first problem can be addressed in various ways (e.g., looking at finite sets of prefixes or comparing transition systems rather than traces).
 The second problem requires stronger notions of equivalence.
-Bisimulation and various kinds of observation equivalence [13] attempt to capture the moment of choice.
-For example, there may be different processes having identical sets of traces $\{ABC, ABD\}$, e.g., the process where the choice for C or D is made after executing A or the process where the same choice is made only after executing B. Branching bisimilarity [11] is a slightly finer equivalence notion than the well-known observation equivalence [13].
-A comparison of branching bisimilarity, observation equivalence, and a few other equivalences on processes with silent behavior can be found in [11].
+Bisimulation and various kinds of observation equivalence [26] attempt to capture the moment of choice.
+For example, there may be different processes having identical sets of traces $\{ABC, ABD\}$, e.g., the process where the choice for C or D is made after executing A or the process where the same choice is made only after executing B. Branching bisimilarity [19] is a slightly finer equivalence notion than the well-known observation equivalence [26].
+A comparison of branching bisimilarity, observation equivalence, and a few other equivalences on processes with silent behavior can be found in [19].
+Branching bisimilarity can be checked in polynomial time (in terms of the size of the transition system) as shown in [20].
 Based on these equivalence relations also other relations have been introduced, e.g., the four inheritance relations in [1] are based on branching bisimilarity.

 All references mentioned so far, aim at a "true/false" answer.
 Moreover, they do not take into account that some parts of the process may be more important than others.
-Few people (e.g., Prakash Panangaden and Jose Desharnais [8]) have been working on probabilistic bisimulation using labeled Markov processes rather than labeled transition systems.
-See [8] for an excellent overview of this work and also links to the probability theory community working on metrics on spaces of measures.
+Few people (e.g., Prakash Panangaden and Jose Desharnais [15]) have been working on probabilistic bisimulation using labeled Markov processes rather than labeled transition systems.
+See [15] for an excellent overview of this work and also links to the probability theory community working on metrics on spaces of measures.
 In this paper, we use a different approach.
 We do not assume that we know any probabilities.
 Instead we assume that we have some example behavior than can serve as a basis for a comparison of two models.
-Also related is the work on metric labeled transition systems where the "behavioral difference" between states is a non-negative real number indicating the similarity between those states [6].
-This way one can define a behavioral pseudometric to compare transition systems as shown in [6].
+Also related is the work on metric labeled transition systems where the "behavioral difference" between states is a non-negative real number indicating the similarity between those states [11].
+This way one can define a behavioral pseudometric to compare transition systems as shown in [11].
 Note that this approach very much depends on an explicit notion of states and it is not clear how this can be applied to a practical, mainly activity oriented, setting.